Enrollment Process for International Students

-5. Copy of passport
+6. Copy of passport

 It is difficult and time consuming to change your status from a visitor's visa to a student visa unless U.S. immigration inspection noted in your passport that you were a prospective student at the time of your initial U.S. entry.
 Be aware that the change can be very time consuming and that you are legally unable to begin studies before the approval has been granted.
 You may want to consider leaving the country and re-entering with a student visa.
-If you decide you want to attempt the change of status in the country, you should contact VUU Admission staff to begin the paperwork as soon as you have been accepted by VUU.
+If you decide you want to attempt the change of status in the country, you should contact VUU Enrollment Management staff to begin the paperwork as soon as you have been accepted by VUU.

 Contact the U.S. Embassy or Consulate in the city in your country nearest your home town to find out what the procedure is for applying for a nonimmigrant visa.
 You may need an appointment, or walk-in hours may be available.
-Prior to meeting with Embassy officials you will need to pay a SEVIS fee to the U.S. government.
+Prior to meeting with Embassy officials, you will need to pay a SEVIS fee to the U.S. government.
 At the time of your interview you will need to take along your passport, I-20 or DS-2019, documentation of your financial ability to support yourself and proof that you have ties to your home country.

 You will need to send VUU proof of your financial ability to support your family while you are a student.
 Once that has been obtained, VUU will issue an I-20 or DS-2019 with your family listed as your dependents.
 Your spouse and children will then make an appointment at the U.S. Embassy or Consulate, bringing along their I-20 or DS-2019, a copy of your I-20 or DS-2019, a copy of your passport and visa, proof of your financial abilities, and proof of their ties to your home country.

 You will, of course, want to bring personal clothing, money, photos of your family, and at least one small item of significance to you from home.
-In addition, we recommend that you bring at least one article of traditional clothing for wearing at special events and if possible, small items of cultural art to decorate your apartment or room and to share during special occasions.
+In addition, we recommend that you bring at least one article of traditional clothing for wearing at special events and, if possible, small items of cultural art to decorate your apartment or room and to share during special occasions.